rust-lang/prev.rust-lang.org/en-US/community.md

 * The [Infrastructure Team][infra_team] is responsible for infrastructure that supports the project itself: CI, release generation, bots, and metrics.

+* The [Crates.io Team][crates_team] is responsible for managing the operations development, and policies of crates.io.

 * The [Community Team][community_team] is responsible for coordinating events, outreach, commercial users, teaching materials, and exposure.
 They can also direct inquiries to the correct parties when its not clear who to contact